What is acupuncture?

 How it works:

 Acupuncture works through a variety of ways to promote tissue healing, as well as pain reduction.
 When acupuncture needles are inserted, the body registers them as an irritant.
 It is not enough of an irritant to cause inflammation, but it does alert the immune system in a way that allows the body to send in the immune response needed to help heal the tissue.
 Through this process it also helps to increase blood flow to the area, and relax tight muscles.
 Pain reduction works by two main processes.
 First is called the gait control theory.
 This theory says that the brain recognizes one source of pain.
 By inserting a needle, a fast sharp pain, your brain registers that, and ignores the chronic dull achy pain.
 The other main way pain reduction is accomplished is by modulating the nervous system.
 When needles are inserted your body releases natural pain killers that assist in the pain control process for a more extended relief.
-In special circumstances, Dr. Jessica may add in electo-acupuncture, which is another electrical modality to help amplify the response.
+In special circumstances, Dr. Derek may add in electo-acupuncture, which is another electrical modality to help amplify the response.
 Electo-acupuncture is especially helpful in the case of muscle spasms, or extreme muscle tension.

 Does acupuncture hurt?